-How to Treat Young, Oily Acne-Prone Young Skin
+How to Treat Young, Oily, Acne-Prone Skin

-Oily skin is identified by the film, or layer or excess oil sitting on the top of your skin, usually in the T-zone on the face.
+Oily skin is identified by the film, layer or excess oil sitting on the top of your skin, usually in the T-zone on the face.
 This excess oil is called sebum and is produced by the sebaceous glands.
 Sebum is a mixture of fats, wax and the debris of dead skin cells.

 The collection of excess sebum on the skin not only causes the oily appearance but can also be a huge reason behind acne.
-It clogs the pores which creates blackheads and spots.
+It clogs the pores, which creates blackheads and spots.

-Through years of trial and error I have finally got those pesky sebaceous glands under control and am no longer a prisoner inside my own skin.
-I would not go as far to say my skin is perfect but I have gained confidence and seen some dramatic improvements to the overall appearance, texture and reduction in acne.
+Through years of trial and error, I have finally got those pesky sebaceous glands under control and am no longer a prisoner inside my own skin.
+I would not go as far to say my skin is perfect, but I have gained confidence and seen some dramatic improvements to the overall appearance, texture and reduction in acne.

 What a lie!

 Oily skin is a moody young madam who does not appreciate being rubbed (literally!) the wrong way.
 The more you attempt to dry out your skin and reduce the oil, the more fervently the sebaceous glands produce oil to avoid the skin from drying out.
 You'll find that after a good scrub, your skin will look and feel matte, an hour will pass, and your skin will be covered in a film twice as thick as before.
 Sound familiar?